atch2203/blog/src/content/blog/8bit computer.md

 - output: 8 bit register A, 8 bit register B
 ![[rotated-20250218_163127.jpg]]

 The ALUs we used were [2 4 bit fdsafds](TODO).
 Unfortunately, they did not have much of the functionality we wanted, so we had to add a 4324 buffer to enable/disable output and some logic gates to get comparisons and carry flags.
 Additionally, the comparison/subtract functionality required a different carry in, so we needed to add a control signal for that.
+Notably, there is no clock input, since the ALU does not need to store any data.
 The i/o is as follows:
 - control signals: 5 bit ALU function, 1 bit carry in, output enable/disable
 - input: 8 bit register A, 8 bit register B
 - output: 8 bit result, carry/ge flag, zero flag
 ![[rotated-20250218_163036.jpg]]

 ## The RAM
 Chip Weems had some NVRAM lying around (link), so we just used one of them.
 They had a 13 bit address space, so we just wired 5 of the bits to ground and used the other 8 for our addresses.
 To hold the address, we just used another 377 register chip.
-The data in/out was the same on the RAM chip, but it didn't matter that much since we made our control signals such that we can't read and wr
+The data in/out was the same on the RAM chip, but it didn't matter that much since we made our control signals such that we can't read and write at the same time.
+The i/o is as follows:
+- control signals: clock,
 ![[rotated-20250218_162927.jpg]]

 ## The clock